storageos/tutorials/install-storageos/050-persistent-volume.md

-Developers can request storage using Persistent Volume Claims.
+Developers can request storage in Kubernetes using Persistent Volume Claims.
+A PersistentVolume matching the PersistentVolumeClaim is then created by the StorageClass specified in the PersistentVolumeClaim.

 In order to demonstrate this we will deploy a Redis Server on Kubernetes (as Redis can persist its state to a persistent volume) with the data being written to a StorageOS persistent volume.

-We could use a Statefulset to deploy Redis with persistent storage.
-For didactic purposes, we are just using a PVC and Pod.

 Create PersistentVolumeClaim and a Redis pod which references the `prod` StorageClass: